acadTags/Tag-Relation-Learning/README.md

 The training and testing with grid search of SVM RBF models are implemented in [```libsvm_training.m```](https://github.com/acadTags/tag-relation-learning/blob/master/Feature%20Generation%2C%20Hierarchy%20Generation%2C%20Relation-level%20evaluation/libsvm_training.m).

 #### Knowledge Base Enrichment based evaluation
 See the cover letter, evaluation sheet and results from the folder.
 The multi-rater Fleis kappa and the  free-marginal kappa can be calculated with the [Online Kappa Calculator](http://justusrandolph.net/kappa/).
+The enriched relations were obtained by running [OutputEnrichedRelations.java](https://github.com/acadTags/tag-relation-learning/blob/master/Semantic%20Grounding%2C%20Instance%20Labelling%2C%20Ontology-level%20evaluation/KnowledgeBaseTools/src/main/java/com/mycompany/OntologyLevelEvaluation/OutputEnrichedRelations.java).

 #### Data Representation with MALLET
 The command-line commands to run Latent Dirichlet Allocation and following steps are written in the [```Data Representaion Notes.pdf```](https://github.com/acadTags/tag-relation-learning/blob/master/Data%20representation/Data%20Representation%20Notes.pdf) in the folder.